 Does my homeowner’s policy cover my boat?
 It might.
 It depends on the size of your boat, your desired coverage, and where and how you store it.

-Homeowners insurance policies typically allow limited protection for property damage to small sailboats and powerboats with horsepower less than 25 mph.
-The policy likely will only cover damage that occurs while it is on your property, however, and providers typically limit coverage for watercraft on a homeowners policy to $1,000 or 10% of a home’s property value.
+Homeowner’s insurance policies typically allow limited protection for property damage to small sailboats and powerboats with horsepower less than 25 mph.
+The policy likely will only cover damage that occurs while it is on your property.
+However, Insurance companies limit coverage for watercraft on a homeowner’s policy to $1,000 or 10% of a home’s property value.

-Claims for wind and hail damage could be limited to times when the boat is housed in a fully enclosed building, such as a shed or garage, on your property.
-A homeowners policy also typically will not include liability insurance for the boat, though you can schedule an endorsement.
-Theft coverage also could be excluded.
+Wind and hail damage claims apply to times when the boat is in a fully enclosed building, such as a shed or garage, on your property.
+A homeowner’s policy also typically will not include liability insurance for the boat, though you can schedule an endorsement.
+Theft coverage also may not have coverage.
 Read your policy – or better yet, ask your agent – to get full details.

-The main takeaway is that homeowners insurance coverage for boats is very limited.
+The main takeaway is that there is a limit on your homeowner’s insurance coverage for boats.

 1) Actual cash value: You could receive replacement costs minus depreciation at the time of the loss.
 The carrier uses boat-pricing guides to determine the approximate market value of the craft.

-2) Agreed amount value: The customer and insurer agree on a set value for the craft should it be destroyed.
-No depreciation is taken, regardless of the age or condition of the boat at the time of the covered incident.
+2) Agreed amount value: The customer and insurer agree on a set cost for the boat should it be destroyed.
+The insurance company does not take depreciation, regardless of the age or condition of the boat.

 Separate boat insurance policies typically involve coverage for injury, property damage (you run into your neighbor’s dock), guest passenger liability (your reckless nephew wants to drive the boat), medical payments, and theft.

 Exclusions might include damage from normal wear and tear, insects, mold, animals (such as sharks and zebra mussels), and defective machinery.
-Flood damage is not covered.
+There is no coverage for flood damage.

 Michigan boat policy discounts